 During the middle of the 5th season of Spider-Man, Fox Kids was thinking about keeping the series on a little longer but then Marvel and Fox Kids decided to ended after 5 seasons and show a 2-hour series finale.
 The reason why Fox Kids and Marvel canceled the show had nothing to do with ratings.
 The reason was the fact that Saban Entertainment wanted to Marvel's animation for their cartoon series.
-So after Spider-Man was canceled, Marvel and Saban made another cartoon that continued where Spider-Man left off, the series was called Spider-Man: Unlimited.
+So after the series was cancelled, Marvel and Saban made another completely unrelated Spider-Man series called Spider-Man Unlimited (1999).

 Story editor/producer John Semper said in an online interview that the villain the Beetle was supposed to appear on "Spider-Man: The Animated Series".
 Semper said he had meant to include the Beetle in an episode of the animated series, but he simply never got around to using the character.